 Meanwhile, a plug-in hybrid is a good halfway-house between a conventional car and an electric vehicle.
 Depending on the length of your commute or school run, it’s quite possible to complete your daily journeys solely in electric mode if you charge up regularly at home.
 Then you can save the petrol or diesel engine for longer weekend trips.

 However, you must recharge the batteries in order for a plug-in hybrid to make sense.
-If you don’t, you’re simply lugging around a heavy battery pack, which will have a detrimental impact on fuel economy.
+If you don’t, you’re simply lugging around a heavy battery pack, which will actually have a detrimental impact on fuel economy.

 Let’s consider the Hyundai Kona (pictured above in Kona Electric guise).
 It’s offered with three different powertrains: petrol, standard (non-plug-in) hybrid and electric, which are priced as below: